 Academic accomplishments are very important, but not enough to get into medical and dental schools.
 It is also important to demonstrate the validity of your interest in medicine with experience in a health-care setting.
 Though it is not a stated prerequisite for medical school, it is a major factor that is considered in the admissions process.
 It is also beneficial to have some research experience.
 This will help you develop important skills in the experimental process, problem-solving, and data analysis.
 Such experience is especially crucial if you are seeking admissions to research-oriented schools or if you are considering a medical scientist career.
 Additionally, it is wise to be involved in a regular extracurricular activity such as a sport, club or community service.
 Medical schools want to see that you can maintain a strong academic record while participating in campus or community activities.
 It is also an opportunity for you to demonstrate important characteristics such as service, commitment, leadership and responsibility.
 Note, however, that it is the level of your participation that is important rather than the number or variety of your activities.

 Medical schools (allopathic, osteopathic, and podiatric) require students to take the Medical College Admission Test (MCAT).
 This exam is typically taken in the spring of the Junior year.
 Scores on the MCAT are a very important consideration in the admissions process, so work hard to prepare for them.

 Westmont uses a committee to write a letter to the school about you.
-You choose the members of this committee, and Dr. Marten serves as the chair of the committee.
+You choose the members of this committee, and Dr. Kristi Cantrell serves as the chair of the committee.
 The individuals you choose each write an evaluation of you, and these separate letters are used to prepare a group letter that summarizes these evaluations.
-The group letter and all of the individual letters are sent to each of the schools by the office of Career and Life Planning at Westmont.
+The group letter and all of the individual letters are sent to each of the schools.
 It is important to have strong evaluations written by people that know you well, so it behooves you to develop a relationship with your professors.